What Are Keyloggers and How Do You Remove Them?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-In 2022, LastPass suffered a massive data breach that affected 30 million customers due to its culprit: a keylogger attack.[1]
+For example, in 2022, LastPass suffered a massive data breach that affected 30 million customers due to a keylogger attack.
 A threat actor carried out this attack by exploiting vulnerabilities found in third-party software on a home computer belonging to one of LastPass’s developers.
 This enabled remote code execution (RCE) and allowed them to install a keylogger.
+As a result, the threat actor was able to obtain the developer's master password via keylogging and ultimately gain access to LastPass's corporate vault.

 In this article